googleapis/google-cloud-cpp/doc/contributor/howto-guide-setup-development-workstation.md

 # Expected output: Apple clang .*
 ```

-Install [homebrew], their home page up to date instructions, we are not copying
+Install [homebrew], their home page should have up to date instructions.
+Once
-them here because they would easily get out of date.
-Once `homebrew` is
-installed, install some development tools:
+you have installed `homebrew`, use it to install some development tools:

 ```shell
 brew update